Report rental income on your tax return

 If you do not file your return online, you can use these paper forms:

 When you send back the paper forms by post, please note that they must arrive at the Tax Administration by the return's deadline date.
 The Tax Administration’s address is stated on the first page.

 Keep hold of your receipts and only send them to the Tax Administration if specifically requested.
 Do not enclose receipts with the forms.

 Keep records of your rentals, including all the information and receipts required for tax purposes.
 You must keep the records for 6 years, starting from the beginning of the year after the end of the tax year.

 Check whether your rental income is covered by your tax card or prepayments.
 If not, request a new tax card or prepayment in MyTax.
 This way, your taxes are kept up to date and you will not have to pay back taxes later.

-You can also supplement your prepayments after the tax year by requesting additional prepayment.
-You can request and pay additional prepayments in MyTax up until the end of the tax assessment process.
+You can also supplement your prepayments.
+You can request and pay an additional prepayment from December in the tax year up until the completion of your tax assessment.

 Make sure you report your rental income correctly

 If your tenant pays their rent in advance, any amounts you receive before the end of the year count towards your taxable income during that year.